-- sedimentation tanks
+- waste filtration and sedimentation tanks

-- Deep Water Culture (DWC) beds
+- Deep Water Culture (DWC), Nutrient Film (NFT) and substrate drip-irrigated beds

 Plants are grown on floating rafts placed on plant trays within the recirculating system.
 LED lights are suspended 35 centimetres above these floating rafts.
-Nutrients are provided either from fish effluent or organic liquid fertilizers produced in aerobic bioreactors.
+Nutrients are provided either from fish effluent or organic liquid fertilizers produced in specially designed aerobic bioreactors.

-The total volume of each system is 2,000 litres.
 Concentrated oxygen is exchanged through specially designed oxygen saturators.